 When you want to know deeply about Japan, let's check out our art and architecture.
 Especially about architecture, traditional wooden houses and tiny tea rooms will help you understand our fundamental culture.
 Western style mansions from 19th century will tell you how Japanese struggled to shift to modernized country from the samurai-ruled country.
 Unique contemporary buildings designed by world-famous architects will dazzle your eyes and makes the city look ever more wonderful.

 I fell in love with these architectures in Tokyo.
 You can learn many things there, from history, art and mentality of Japanese.
 I want to take you to see architectures I love and hope you will like them too!

-For me, drinking beer after walking around is one of the delight moment of the day!
-I'm always looking for a nice brewery where you can have a superb glass of beer with a tasty food.
+For me, drinking sake, beer, or whisky-soda after walking around is one of the delight moment of the day!
+I'm always looking for a nice brewery where you can have a superb drink with a tasty food.
 It's exciting when I come across with an excellent drinking place which is kids friendly as well!

-I can recommend those nice eateries with a good beer as a place where you can relax after the long sightseeing day in Tokyo.
+I can recommend those nice eateries with a good sake-tasting place where you can relax after the long sightseeing day in Tokyo.